MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 - **How do I acquire a ePKEA that I can use for my devices?**

-  **Answer:**  You need to have a valid Cient License Agreement (CLA) in place with Microsoft and then you would fill out and submit the Special Key Request form.
-To acquire these you need to contact a Windows IoT Distributor, or if you are Direct with Microsoft contact your Microsoft Account Manager.
+  **Answer:**  You need to have a valid Client License Agreement (CLA) in place with Microsoft and then you would fill out and submit the Special Key Request form.
+To acquire an ePKEA product key, contact your Windows IoT Distributor, or your Microsoft Account Manager.

 - **Are there any logs where can I tell that my device has attempted to activate?**

-  **Answer:**  In the System Event Viewer look for a 118 event in the Client Licensing Event Log, this indicates that the device believed it could get to the Microsoft Acivation Servers to activate, the device came out of Deferred activation and attempted to activate.
+  **Answer:**  In the System Event Viewer, look for a 118 event in the Client Licensing Event Log.
+The 118 event indicates that the device could access the Microsoft Activation Servers.
+This would cause the device to come out of Deferred activation and attempted to activate.

 - **How do I ensure that activation occurs at a specific time?**